fluca1978/fluca1978.github.io/_posts/2018-10-31-Hacktoberfest.md

 In the last couple of weeks I spent some time working on `pgenv`, a PostgreSQL binary manager.
 The idea behind `pgenv` is to build, select (use) and control a single instance of PostgreSQL on the local machine, allowing the user to keep more instances available at her fingertips.
 Well, why not allow for building more than instance at the time?
-This is what [this pull request is all about](https://github.com/theory/pgenv/pull/17): the `build` command accepts a list of PostgreSQL versions to build, so that it is possible to specify something like:
+This is what [this pull request is all about](https://github.com/theory/pgenv/pull/17): the `build** command accepts a list of PostgreSQL versions to build, so that it is possible to specify something like:

+**I [closed](https://github.com/theory/pgenv/pull/17#issuecomment-425923970) this pull request because, after a discussion, we decided it was not so useful.**

 ```sh
 % pgenv build 10.5 11beta4 9.6.5